-Results: The most successful entrant in the 2004 race completed just 7.4 miles of the 150-mile off-road (desert) course, and only six of the fifteen cars competing travelled even 1.3 miles.
+Results: The most successful entrant in last year's race completed just 7.4 miles of the 150-mile off-road (desert) course, and only six of the fifteen cars competing travelled even 1.3 miles.

 In the 2005 Grand Challenge, many robots used probabilistic (or Bayesian or fuzzy-logic) architecture.